FedEx rises on chatter Ackman may buy stake

-Shares of FedEx Corp (FDX.N) rose as much as 8 percent on Tuesday on speculation that billionaire investor William Ackman would make a big investment in the world's No.2 package delivery company.
+July 9 Shares of FedEx Corp rose as much as 8 percent on Tuesday on speculation that billionaire investor William Ackman would make a big investment in the world's No.2 package delivery company.

 Ackman wrote to clients on Monday asking them to commit $1 billion to two new funds by the end of next week to invest in a major U.S. company that he did not name.